Jaden Ivey and the Chicago Bulls

 They need discipline with that voice.

-Because every post is a signal:
+Because every post is a preview of your leadership.

 3. Culture is more valuable than any one contributor

-The Chicago Bulls made a clear decision.
+The Chicago Bulls didn’t just make a basketball decision.

 Why?

-Because culture is what sustains the organization.
+Because culture is fragile.

 4. Performance creates margin.
 Struggle removes it.

-Let’s talk truth.
+Let’s tell the truth.

 5. Unprocessed pressure will eventually show up publicly